 The Joy of Tahin

 Of course, we didn’t know it was tahin at the time, but when you’re staring down at a bowl of white beans and pieces of hard boiled egg floating in a gloopy, white sauce, the discovery of tahin is the last thing on your mind.
 (Don’t worry.
 Click the link above and you’ll see we immediately came to adore piyaz!)

 And the reason we’re mentioning this is, these days, when you go into the supermarkets in Fethiye, plastic bottles of tahin are very often sold in a twin pack; a bottle of tahin and a bottle of pekmez (grape molasses) bound together with tape.

 Yes it did make us wonder why these two gloopy goods were sold together in Turkish supermarkets…but only in as much as it made us think, “Why are these two together when all we need is the tahin?
-What are WE going to do with a bottle of pekmez?”
+What are we going to do with a bottle of pekmez?”

-The Turkish Breakfast Dip
+Turkish Breakfast Dip

 And then we went to Kayaköy last Sunday for a Turkish village breakfast with friends.
 Various plates of goodies were placed on the table (as is the norm) and amongst these was a plate of tahin and a plate of pekmez.

 We might have been completely full, but this was labelled as ‘dessert‘ – and ‘dessert’ was a rather hefty tahinli böreği.
 It doesn’t matter how long you live in a country, there is always something new to learn…

-The Turkish Breakfast ‘Dessert’
+Turkish Breakfast ‘Dessert’

-It’s sweet, it’s savoury, it’s exactly what you don’t need when you’ve just eaten your way through a köy kahvaltası - but layers of börek, separated by a thin spread of tahin, just yes!
+It’s sweet, it’s savoury, it’s exactly what you don’t need when you’ve just eaten your way through a köy kahvaltısı – but layers of börek, separated by a thin spread of tahin, just yes!